danbev/learning-iot/doc/cortex-m.md

 ![MCO image2](./mco2.jpg "MCO example image 2")

 ### Timer vs Clock
-If the source of the clock is internal, like RC or PLL that this is called a timer.
+If the source of the clock is internal, like RC or PLL then it is called a timer.
 If the clock source is externally provided to the CPU this is called a clock.
 Both are used to create delays, count events, and for measuring time between